turgeonmaxime/old_website/_posts/2018-02-25-oscar-prediction-model.md

 <!--more-->

 Over the years, I've continued using the model, but I've also tweaked it a bit.
-In this post, I want to describe my model and present the predictions for this year (see also ({{ site-url}}/oscar-predictions-2018)).
+In this post, I want to describe my model and present the predictions for this year (see also ({{ site.github.url }}/oscar-predictions-2018)).

 ## Conditional logistic regression